pletourneau/pizzaActual/README.md

 Code: myPizza.cost()
 Expected Output: 1

-// Test 4: "it should add 1 to price for each topping "topOne, topTwo, or topThree""
+Test 5: "it should add 1 to price for each topping in toppings array"topOne, topTwo, or topThree"
-// Code: myPizza.cost()
+Code: myPizza.cost()
-// Expected Output: 3
+Expected Output: 3

 ```